 Representative King discussed Article I, Section I of the U.S. Constitution.

 The U.S. Constitution established the two bodies that comprise the U.S. Congress: The House of Representatives and the Senate.
-With candidates competing for seats in each chamber every election cycle, this lesson provides students with the opportunity to explore their members of the U.S. Senate and how they represent their constituents as a fundamental part of civic literacy.
+With candidates competing for seats in each chamber every election cycle, this lesson provides students with the opportunity to explore their members in the House of Representatives and how they represent their constituents as a fundamental part of civic literacy.

 This lesson offers several options for you to use with your students whether you are teaching in class, using a hybrid model, or engaging through distance learning.
 It can be completed in steps as a class or students can move at their own pace and complete the activities independently.